 When it comes to their size, ground hornets are quite imposing, measuring about 0.5 inches in length, but sometimes even more.

-People often use the terms “wasps” and “hornet” to describe the Yellow Jacket with its bright yellow and orange stripes.
+People often use the terms “wasps” and “hornet” to describe Yellow Jackets with its bright yellow and orange stripes.

 Hornets are problematic because of two aspects: for starters, they have quite a dangerous sting, especially if you are allergic to it.